una/personal-goals/happy-moments/2017_happy-moments.md

 05/31/2017
 ---
 Today was my day to see Split!
-I did a walking tour of Diecletians palace and walked around a lot, had a really nice lunch by myself at Bokeria, and then later got a massage.
+I did a walking tour of Diecletians palace and walked around a lot, had a really nice lunch by myself at Bokeria (an amazing restaurant that had such good fish and great win and I sat outside on the side street and the weather was perfect), and then later got a massage.
 It was so nice.

 06/01/2017
 ---
-massive venue, conference after party at diocletians cellars
+Woah!
+The Shift conference is at a massive venue.
+The national theatre here!
+It was day one and the conference after party was at Diocletians cellars!
+Like, his actual cellars!
+I was blown away. :O

 06/02/2017
 ---
-conference after party in the museum of modern art
+This conference is getting a little ridiculous.
+I did my talk today and it went well, and then the conference after party was in the Split Museum of Modern Art!
+We walked around the exhibit at night and drank wine and it was super cool.
+There was this one particularly impressive mural directly on the wall.

 06/03/2017
 ---
+Today was a flying day!
+But it was fine :P no loud babies, and I made it home okay.

 06/04/2017
 ---
-the dress fits! bought shoes for it too
+OMG!
+Massive news today!
+I stopped by work to get my package (the bridesmaids dress for Liza's wedding to try on) and the dress fits!
+It fits!
+I didn't think it would but it does!
+I also bought shoes for the event!

 06/05/2017
 ---
-artbox day, got three tombow markers
+It's Artbox day!
+In this month's box, I got three tombow markers!
+How rad :) I love getting art supplies I already love.

 06/06/2017
 ---
-tailor said i don't need alterations
+Today after work I went to this bridal specialty tailor to get the dress for Liza's altered, and she said i don't need alterations!
+Like, any!
+At all!
+WhAT!?

 06/07/2017
 ---
-made liza and matt's card
+Today I made Liza and Matt's card for their wedding :) I had a lot of fun drawing and inking them.
+EEE!!
+I can't believe its so soon!

 06/08/2017
 ---
-pet a dog and saw leah, got dinner at westville, bought a ring afterward at a little boutique
+Leah and I got dinner at Westville today (and I pet a dog along the way)!
+I bought a ring afterward at a little boutique when we walked around Chelsea :)

 06/09/2017
 ---
-came home for lizas wedding festivities, pet lucy
+Tonight I came home for Liza's wedding festivities after work.
+I pet Lucy and slept in the basement of my parents house and all was well in the world.

 06/10/2017
 ---